Frequently Asked Questions

 ● A General Manager, Tania Shamley, appointed by the Board who is responsible for day-to-day operations.

 How do I get my name on the waiting list?

-A non-refundable fee of R1000 is required.
-This is refunded upon purchase of a cottage.
+A non-refundable deposit of R1000.00 is required.
+This is deducted from the purchase price upon purchase of a cottage.

 We will contact you via email when a cottage becomes available.